by Carl Edward Rasmussen, 2021-03-28

 The UK has a strong ambition to reduce greenhouse gas emissions.
 In this short note, the government's ambition is compared to the actual greenhouse gas emissions.
 It is great that the UK government have set concrete targets rather than just some vague intensions, so one can debate whether they are appropriate and check whether the targets are actually being met.
 Finding a good source of information is not trivial for a variety of reasons: some sources use tons of carbon, others tons of carbon dioxide, some targets are for five year intervals others are annual, and some targets are given as a percentage of other emissions, which may themselves be difficult to find.

-The Climate Change Act 2008 sets legal limits on the green house gas emissions for the UK and specifies a reduction of green house gases by 2050 of 80% relative to the emissions in the year 1990.
-For this purpose, green house gases are quantified in terms of Million Tons of CO2 equivalents, or MtCO2eq.
-There are several different gases which contribute to the green house effect, each with different potencies and different concentrations.
-Carbon dioxide has the largest effect (apart from water vapour, which can't easily be manipulated), and it is customary to translate other green house gases into equivalent amounts of carbon dioxide.
+The Climate Change Act 2008 sets legal limits on the greenhouse gas emissions for the UK and specifies a reduction of greenhouse gases by 2050 of 80% relative to the emissions in the year 1990, and was later amended to 100% reduction by 2050.
+For this purpose, greenhouse gases are quantified in terms of Million Tons of CO2 equivalents, or MtCO2e.
+There are several different gases which contribute to the greenhouse effect, each with different potencies and different concentrations.
+Carbon dioxide has the largest effect (apart from water vapour, which can't easily be manipulated), and it is customary to translate other greenhouse gases into equivalent amounts of carbon dioxide.

 The concrete nature of the Climate Act and the fact that emissions are in line with the limits is great.
 But some aspects of the situation could be criticised: